Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that flagged visits trigger a visible alert modal for guards and require explicit override or denial.

+**Preconditions:**
+- Admin user exists and can flag visits
+- A visit or visitor exists that can be flagged
+- Guard user is authenticated
+- Guard Dashboard is accessible
+- Flagged visit alert system is configured

 **Actions:**
 - Step 1: Admin flags a visitor or visit in the system
 - Step 2: Guard scans QR code for the flagged visit